top of page

 The CCP athletic teams, formerly known as the Colonials, are now collectively known as the Lions.
 In 2019 CCP changed its mascot from Colonial Phil to Roary the Lion.
 Someone realized that in a college in which the student demographics were only 23% male, 32% white, and 0% colonizers, Colonial Phil was less than representative.
 The transition was caused by a Main Campus student petition in 2016, which led to a collegewide vote to choose a new mascot.
 According to an article in The Philadelphia Inquirer, CCP's mascot needed to reflect “inclusion, diversity, and strength,” and in 2019, Roary the lion officially became CCP's new mascot.

-The lion is depicted in brass and stone on the Mint Building, and that may have inspired the lion idea.
+Lions are depicted in brass and stone on the Mint Building, and that may have inspired the lion idea.
 If you go here you can find the backstory for Roary, and it is indeed interesting in an endocrinologic way.
 Roary has a mane, typically associated with male lions, but according to their fictional biography mascot Roary is nonbinary and uses they/them pronouns.
 Roary comes from an area in Africa with a higher than usual prevalence of maned-female lions.
 The nonfictional science explanation is that there is a genetic mutation in a gene called 5-alpha-reductase that causes these chromosomally-female lionesses to grow manes and adopt typically male behaviors at puberty.
 A deficiency of the potent male hormone 5-alpha-dihydrotestosterone is present before puberty.
 After puberty the outpouring of the less potent testosterone triggers the onset of male physical characteristics.
 This happens in humans, also, causing females-at-birth to transform into a male appearance at puberty, and there are enclaves of such populations in the Dominican Republic and Papua New Guinea where a female sex assignment at birth is only tentative.
 At puberty there may be a reassignment to male as testosterone overwhelms the system.
 In the Dominican Republic these folks are called “guevedoces,” from the Spanish for eggs (testicles) at twelve.
 South African world-class middle-distance runner Caster Semenya has this genetic difference that temporarily stymied her racing career.
 The 2003 Pulitzer Prize-winning novel Middlesex had a protagonist with this genetic mutation.

 Couldn’t resist a biology tangent.